Cantara/Whydah-Java-SDK/README.md

 A client library which aimed to make Whydah integration more easy and more resilient

  * XML and JSON parsing of Whydah datastructures sent over the wire.
+(Whydah Typelib)
- * Util library for all the frequent used API calls
+ * Util library for all the frequent used standard API calls
  * SessionHandler for ApplicationSessions and User Sessions
- * Client logic for using Whydah Web SSO - SSOLoginWebapp (SSOLWA).
+ * Client logic for using Whydah Web SSO - SSOLoginWebapp (SSOLWA) and STS (SecurityTokenService).

-   * The Java SDK is in a really early stage, and is currently used to experiment with a new remoting approach to increase system resilliance
-* Client logic for using administrative API in UserAdminService (UAS) for applications with appropriate rights
-    * Used as a TEST driver for the new UAS admin API's
+The 3rd party Admin SDK is found at [https://github.com/Cantara/Whydah-Admin-SDK](https://github.com/Cantara/Whydah-Admin-SDK)

 For code and examples for other languages, see <https://github.com/cantara/Whydah-TestWebApp>